KedamaMouse/FirebotDeck/README.md

-currently in prototype phase .

-aaaaaaaaaaaaaaaa
+currently in prototype phase, but usable if you need something simple. go to kedamamouse.github.io/FirebotDeck/ to get started